Raising or supporting someone with developmental disabilities is a full-time job — and even superheroes need a break. That’s where Respite comes in.

 - Can take place at home or in the community (e.g., at the park, café, or on a walk)

-- Flexible schedule — daytime, evening, weekends
+- Flexible schedule — nighttime, daytime, weekends

 - No development goals or skills training required — it’s all about keeping the person safe and engaged